Part-Time JD Program

 Online on Your Time

-One-third of the professional part-time program is offered online.
+One-third of the part-time program is offered online.
 The online portion of your course work can be completed on your schedule.
 It includes interactive exercises and activities, discussion boards and assessments.

 on-campus classes